 Education at King's College is learning-centered.
-Each faculty member must be committed to excellent teaching as his or her primary responsibility.
+Each faculty member must be committed to excellent teaching as his or her primary responsibility (inclusive of course design, course delivery, and assessment of student learning).
 Generally, teaching effectiveness will be judged according to criteria such as: